CharlliePhillips/JIF-4328/service-monitor-RFC.md

 ### Command Line & Service Monitor API
 - The command line application described above will have corresponding API calls to the Service Monitor daemon that could also be called by future OS components.
 These are accessed by using the `write` syscall to make a request to the service monitor and `read` to read a response.
+- When the service monitor recieves a request from the `write` call it will place the appropriate `service-monitor::CMD` enum into it's scheme.
+Inside of the service-monitor's main loop, the `eval_cmd()` function is called, which matches the command enum to it's cooresponding function and passes any associated data (arguments) along with the funciton call.
+- Each function handling an API command will write data to a vector of bytes in the service-monitor scheme.
+When `read` is called on the service-monitor next, the requested command's vector is written to the buffer passed in the read call if applicable (if the API call return value needs more than a single usize).

 ### Service Start (legacy/old-style daemons)
 - Use rust standard library to build a command that starts the daemon.
 Once it is started, the Service Manager does not need to do anything.